daniloceano/ATMOS-BUD/docs/downloading_data.rst

 9. After all selections have been made, submit the data retrieval request.
 You will receive the dataset in the specified format once the request has been processed.

+10. Once you have downloaded the dataset, it is advisable to rename the file for easier identification and organization.
+Use a convention that includes the system identifier and dataset name, such as ``system-identifier_dataset-name.nc``.
+For example, rename your downloaded file to ``system-20050808_ERA5.nc`` to reflect the system date and data source.

 Method 2: Automated Download Using `get_era5_data.py`
 ------------------------------------------------------